The Legend of Irene Moraga Lumbrera

 Deliver me from Evil

 I cannot leave Irene guilty of treason.
 It is taking a lot of emotional intelligence and courage to talk about this because of its highly sensitive nature.
 She would not hurt Peter at all.
 However, it has a lot of impact on why she ended up retiring in a place far away from home.
 Is it not in her dream to go back to the Philippines and enjoy the rest of her life with her son?
 Her long absence from home have paid.
 She became estranged from her son.
 Where is Peter who she has trained to be strong?
 Where is he who will keep her legacy and protect her in old age?
 She cannot blame him.
 She left him to the care of a woman who knows how to lure a weak soul!
 She loves him so much and will always protect him.
 She kept her calm so she will win with the temptations around her, taking cover under her heir and legend keeper, “how can I persist and protect Peter?”
 How will you respond to protect yourself from the evil in your midst?
-The countless insatiable hunger for money.
+The countless insatiable hunger for money, to the most petty crime of drowning my cellphone in water!
 They divided her properties among their children, the treatment she gave Irene, the imprisonment in her own home.
 How will I survive these without Gods wisdom through me, against this daughter dear who has perfected how to test me from evil and temptation, how can she think of all these while my son is looking?
 I know no way, but leave her unharmed, for that I know, Peter will be spared from pain.

 Her temptation crafts are the best I have seen in my entire life, but I am more powerful as God has given me his wisdom to survive and appropriately dance with evil, likewise as wise.
 Love is what I learned, the most important tool in these treacherous challenges.
 As I love My son, I will use love and emotional intelligence to fight back.
 Peter has doubts, unsure, as he whispered, “Will Mel still change?”
 I can only say, “Pray for her”.
 You must live with everything that she is because God has put you together in marriage.
 And it must stay like that forever.
 My personal triumph over evil is over.
 I do not know where Peter’s heart is.
 He denied me over and over.
 But I know, he will always be my son, my legacy and heirloom keeper, to whom I gave my all.
 And I am winning.